BIO301 Advanced Cell Biology

 Students will acquire skills and knowledge that contributes to their ability to comprehend scientific literature and formulate relevant hypotheses in cell biology.

-Students should be able to use the competence as basis for further studies and work in biological disciplines including food science, veterinary medicine, domestic animal science, aquaculture, food industry, biomedicine and nutrition.
+Students should be able to use the competence as basis for further studies and work in biological disciplines including food science, biotechnology, veterinary medicine, domestic animal science, aquaculture, food industry, biomedicine and nutrition.

 Lectures and study groups